 However, the company’s directors are ultimately responsible if mistakes are made, or deadlines are missed.

-For this reason, we’d recommend you should take some time to understand how your accounts are compiled and keep a note of your annual company deadlines.
+For this reason, we’d recommend you take some time to understand how your accounts are compiled and keep a note of your annual company deadlines.

 You might also be interested in reading our guide to shares and shareholders.